Date of Degree

 Includes bibliographical references (pages 140-150).

 Copyright 2012 Christie F. Boxer

 Boxer, Christie Marie Fitzgerald.
-"Predicting Spouse Preferences." dissertation, University of Iowa, 2012.
+"Predicting Spouse Preferences."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.